GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 software:

--  **Radeon Developer Mode Driver** - This is shipped as part of the AMD public Adrenaline driver and supports the developer mode features required for profiling.
+-  **Radeon Developer Mode Driver** - This is shipped as part of the AMD public Adrenalin driver and supports the developer mode features required for profiling.

 -  **Radeon Developer Service (RDS)** - A system tray application that